 Dr. Heather Kaminsky, P.Eng.

 Heather Kaminsky has a Ph.D. and B.Sc.
-Co-op in materials engineering and has over 7 years of expertise in advanced ore characterization, fundamentals of tailings, water treatment and the impact of clay minerals on oil extraction and tailings.
+Co-op in materials engineering and has 10 years of expertise post graduation in advanced ore characterization, fundamentals of tailings, water treatment and the impact of clay minerals on oil extraction and tailings.
 Heather was the chair of the Clay Focus Group for both the Canadian Oil Sands Network for Research and Development (CONRAD) and Canada’s Oil Sands Innovation Alliance (COSIA).
 She is passionate about finding a solution to tailings issues in the oil sands industry.